AbhilashGade/WebApp/README.md

   ## Added workflow changes

-  * Creates an `AMI` when merging the PR into the main repo with shell scrip as the provisioners
+  * Creates an `AMI` when merging the PR into the main repo with shell scrip as the provisioners.